hudy9x/uml/README.md

 - 💾 Local project management and storage
 - 🎯 Zoom and pan controls for diagram viewing
 - 🌙 Light/Dark theme support

+### Interactive Features
+- 🎯 **Click-to-Jump**: Click any message in the preview to jump to the exact line in the code editor
+- 🗑️ **Quick Delete**: Remove messages directly from the preview with a single click
+- ✏️ **Inline Editing**: Edit message content directly from the preview without navigating to code
+- 👁️ **Toggle Panels**: Show/hide explorer or code editor panels for focused workflow
+- 📁 **File Explorer**: Browse and open UML files from your local folder structure

 ## 🚀 Prerequisites